Magic vs. Pistons odds, prediction, time: 2026 NBA playoff picks, Game 2 best bets by proven model

 The top-seeded Detroit Pistons will look to draw even with the eighth-seeded Orlando Magic when they meet in Game 2 of their Eastern Conference first-round matchup on Wednesday in the 2026 NBA playoffs.
 Orlando stunned Detroit 112-101 in the series opener on Sunday.
 The Magic (45-37), who have not advanced past the first round since 2009-2010, are 20-20 on the road this season.
 The Pistons (60-22), who have not advanced to the second round since 2007-2008, are 31-10 on their home court this season.

 Tipoff from Little Caesars Arena in Detroit is set for 7 p.m.
 ET.
-The Pistons lead the all-time series 85-69, including a 12-8 edge in the postseason.
 The Pistons are 8.5-point favorites in the latest Magic vs. Pistons odds from FanDuel Sportsbook, while the over/under for total points scored is 218.5.
 Before making any Pistons vs. Magic picks, check out the Magic vs. Pistons predictions from the SportsLine Projection Model.

 The SportsLine Projection Model simulates every NBA game 10,000 times and has returned well over $10,000 in betting profit for $100 players on its top-rated NBA picks over the past eight-plus seasons.
 The model entered the first full week of the 2026 NBA playoffs on a sizzling 24-9 roll (73%) on top-rated NBA spread picks this season.
 Anyone following its NBA betting advice at sportsbooks and on betting apps could have seen huge returns.

 Now, the model has simulated Magic vs. Pistons 10,000 times and just revealed its coveted NBA picks and betting predictions.
 You can head to SportsLine now to see the model's picks.
-Here are several NBA odds and NBA betting lines for Cavs vs. Raptors:
+Here are several NBA odds and NBA betting lines for Pistons vs. Magic:

 Magic vs. Pistons spread: